Milan Baros & Liverpool: The divine holiday romance we’ll never forget

 That final is full of memorable images which Reds fans will never forget and Baros provided two more.
 Go back and watch Smicer’s goal.
 It’s a good hit but could have had a very different outcome had Baros not sucked in his stomach at just the right moment to let the ball fly past.

 And to sum up the madness of the comeback, it’s Baros who dragged the celebrating Alonso to the ground with a well-timed rugby tackle around the neck.
-There will never be another night like Istanbul and it’s those moments which cement Baros’ place in Liverpool history.
+There will never be another night like Istanbul and it’s those moments that cement Baros’ place in Liverpool history.

 The best @ChampionsLeague final ever?